 How much you’ll actually pay for a policy depends on your age, gender, health and family history.
 Insurers generally ask about your height, weight, blood pressure, cholesterol levels and any medical issues, and they will often require a medical exam.
 Some will also factor in your driving record, credit history and any risky hobbies, such as scuba diving.

+If an insurance company quotes a steep rate because of your risk profile, shopping around can help.
+Some insurers charge much more that others for similar health conditions.
 You may already get life insurance as a benefit from your job, and you may be able to buy extra coverage through your employer without a medical exam.
 That could be a good deal if you have health issues, but if you’re in good health, you can usually buy a policy elsewhere for less.